By Greg Rodgers

 I‘ve had a number of readers ask me what I carry for a travel survival kit.

-Of course, my kit has evolved over the years, and geography determines a lot of the contents.
+For obvious reasons, my kit has evolved over the years; geography determines a lot of the contents.
 As always, the objective is to keep everything lightweight and able to fit into the small, waterproof pouch I carry.

-These items come from a mix of my own experiences in the jungle, mountains, islands, etc, and suggestions from survivalists I’ve met along the way.
-For the most part, I’m usually taking risks in tropical countries.
-In this instance, I’ve packed for some backcountry trekking in Nepal.
+These items come from a mix of my own experiences in the jungle, mountains, and islands of Southeast Asia.
+I’ve included items suggested from survivalists met along the way.
+For the most part, I’m usually at risk the most in tropical climates, although, in this instance, I’ve packed for a 19-day solo trek in Nepal.

-Unlike a lot of the “survival” shows on television, most traveler survival scenarios happen unexpectedly, usually when a small blip in plans spirals out of control and becomes a bigger problem.
+Unlike a lot of the “survival” shows on television, most realistic traveler survival scenarios happen unexpectedly, usually when a small problem spirals out of control and becomes a bigger problem.
+Many a day hike has turned into a chilly overnight.
 For instance, your small boat capsizes in Borneo and you end up lost, downriver, and separated from your guide.
 Or you suffer an injury that prevents you from getting out of the field before dark.

 Many cold, unanticipated overnights happened to travelers after sunny day hikes.